ItsLogical/LetsLearnIP-ProgrammingForEconomists/explanations/assignments/chapter2/electronics.md

 - If `price3` is bigger than the  highest of *those* two, `price3` is the actual highest.

-(This is just *one* way to caluclate the hightest, you can think of a bunch of others - maybe even better, I don't know, I'm pretty tired right now...)
+(This is just *one* way to caluclate the highest, you could think of a bunch of other ways if you want - maybe even better, I don't know, I'm pretty tired right now...)

 Translating this little 'alogrithm' to Python is not too hard, we can already see the word 'if' being used al over the place, so we know where to use it.